Leg Cramps From Diabetes

 Symptoms of diabetic spasms

-• feeling of "hot" tingling in the calf muscles;
+• the feeling of "hot" tingling in the calf muscles;

 • feeling of acute pain in the affected area;